Lawrence VanDyke

-Lawrence James Christopher VanDyke (born 1972) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
-He is a former solicitor general of Nevada and Montana.
+Lawrence James Christopher VanDyke (born December 12, 1972) is an American lawyer and jurist serving as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit since 2020.
+He previously served as the solicitor general of Nevada from 2015 to 2019 and of Montana from 2013 to 2014.

 Early life and education

-VanDyke was born in Midland, Texas, and grew up in Bozeman, Montana.
+VanDyke was born in 1972 in Midland, Texas, and grew up in Bozeman, Montana.
 After attending Oklahoma Christian University from 1992 to 1995, VanDyke studied civil engineering at Montana State University, graduating in 1997 with a Bachelor of Science with highest honors.
 He worked for his family's construction company and did graduate study at Montana State for the next three years, receiving a Master of Construction Engineering Management degree in 2000.

-From 2000 to 2002, VanDyke attended Bear Valley Bible Institute, a Bible college in Denver, Colorado, from which he received a Bachelor of Theology degree summa cum laude.
+VanDyke graduated from Bear Valley Bible Institute, a Bible college in Denver, Colorado, in 2002 with a Bachelor of Theology degree, summa cum laude.
 He then attended Harvard Law School, where he was an editor of the Harvard Law Review and the Harvard Journal of Law and Public Policy.
-He graduated in 2005 with a Juris Doctor magna cum laude.
+He graduated in 2005 with a Juris Doctor, magna cum laude.

 Legal career

 VanDyke was in private practice at the law firm Gibson Dunn from 2005 to 2006, then served as a law clerk to judge Janice Rogers Brown of the U.S. Court of Appeals for the District of Columbia Circuit from 2006 to 2007.
 He returned to Gibson Dunn from 2007 to 2012.
 While in private practice, VanDyke performed pro bono legal work for groups including the American Civil Liberties Union, the Free Market Foundation, and the Alliance Defending Freedom.
 In 2010, VanDyke filed an amicus brief in Christian Legal Society v.
-Martinez on behalf of Gays and Lesbians for Individual Liberty in which he argued that a college student group had a First Amendment right to exclude from membership students whose sexual conduct violated the group's stated beliefs.
+Martinez on behalf of Gays and Lesbians for Individual Liberty, in which he argued that a college student group had a First Amendment right to exclude from membership students whose sexual conduct violated the group's stated beliefs.

 From 2012 to 2013, VanDyke was an assistant to the Solicitor General of Texas.
 He was then appointed the Solicitor General of Montana but resigned in 2014, citing strain in the workplace.
 As Solicitor General of Montana, he submitted numerous amicus curiae briefs filed in other states.
 He recommended signing on to other states' challenges to state and federal gun laws, co-wrote a brief supporting an Arizona law prohibiting abortions after 20 weeks, and recommended that Montana file a brief in a New Mexico case involving a photographer who refused to photograph a lesbian commitment ceremony.

 VanDyke later ran unsuccessfully for the Montana Supreme Court.
 He became Solicitor General of Nevada under Attorney General Adam Laxalt in 2015, where he served until 2019 when he became a deputy Assistant Attorney General for the United States Department of Justice Environment and Natural Resources Division.

 Since graduating law school, VanDyke has been a member of the Federalist Society.